 This open-source algorithm encrypts data into 128-bit blocks through 16 rounds of data encryption.
 Twofish is widely used for network applications with frequent key changes and apps with little or no RAM and ROM involvement.

-Tokenization is one of the safest methods of storing and transmitting sensitive data.
-It is basically replacing a piece of sensitive information that you want to protect, e.g., a customer’s credit card number, with a newly created random chain of symbols (token).
+Tokenization basically replaces a piece of sensitive information that you want to protect, e.g., a customer’s credit card number, with a newly created random chain of symbols (token).
 Tokens are linked to the actual data in an encrypted way so that the original data can’t be reversed.

-Tokens are generated for temporary use, preventing situations when someone can track sensitive data through transactions.
+Tokens are generated for temporary use, preventing bad guys from tracking sensitive data through transactions.
 Tokenization can be used with gift cards, NFC payments, online transfers, and so on.

 Besides protecting data within organizations and online transactions, tokenization makes it easier to become PCI-compliant.